 When: This is an easy one: NOW.
 Ok, I’ll let you finish my story first, but seriously, start today, not tomorrow.
 Every small step in the right direction is a win!
 Plant the first seeds today, and positive change will follow.
 I promise.

 Now, the million-dollar question: how to become a B Corp and where to start?

-Step 2.
-Find a B partner.
-As an old African saying goes: ‘If you want to go fast, go alone.
+As the saying goes: ‘If you want to go fast, go alone.
 If you want to go far, go together.’
 It helps to find people in your company who are as excited about this topic as you are.
 You want to make a bigger impact, and that’s an ambitious goal.
 Together, you make a stronger case and can convince the rest of your colleagues about your awesome ideas.
 You might have different connections within the organisation, different expertise etc. and this helps to get the project off the ground.
 So, go find yourself some impact-buddies and have some fun while you’re striving for a better world!

 An example of a strategic question from the governance pillar is: How does your company identify, measure, and manage the most material social and environmental issues relevant to your operations and business model?
 Diving deep into the way social and environmental impact is incorporated into your business model, these types of questions assess for instance whether you have set targets and KPIs and actively track these to grow your impact.
 Another example of a more detailed question for the workers pillar is: What secondary parental leave policies are available to your workers, either through your company or a government program?